aviral36/HackerRank-Solutions/README.md

 <br>

 This repository contains solutions to problems given on [HackerRank](https://www.hackerrank.com).
-All the codes are written on Python 3 and pass all the test cases of HackerRank.
+All the codes are written on Python 3 and C++ and pass all the test cases of HackerRank.

 Solutions are segregated according to tracks in HackerRank.
-At present, there are no solutions to rated contests apart from Project Euler.
+At present, there are solutions to rated contests like University Codesprint apart from unrated contests like Project Euler.
 Contributors are always welcome!

 ## Contributions